 You can also specify a callback function when invoking the match method.
-The provided function will be called for every rule, no matter if matching or not.
+By default, the provided function will be called for every rule, no matter if matching or not.
+You can choose when your callback function is called by setting the which\callbacks parameter to one of yara.CALLBACK\MATCHES, yara.CALLBACK\NON\MATCHES or yara.CALLBACK\ALL.
+The default is to use yara.CALLBACK\ALL.
 Your callback function should expect a single parameter of dictionary type, and should return CALLBACK\CONTINUE to proceed to the next rule or CALLBACK\ABORT to stop applying rules to your data.